Laser cutting technology has revolutionized the manufacturing industry, allowing for precise and efficient cutting of various materials.

 3) If the sparks are not diffused and few, and they gather together, the speed is too slow.

 Fig. 21 Too slow cutting speed

-As shown in the figure, the cutting surface presents a relatively smooth line, and there is no melting on the lower half.
+As depicted in the figure, the cutting surface displays a relatively smooth line and there is no melting on the lower half.

 Fig. 22 Normal cutting speed

 Consider the following factors when selecting the type and pressure of the cutting auxiliary gas:

 - Oxygen is typically used for cutting ordinary carbon steel with low-pressure drilling and low-pressure cutting.